 The entrance to Denham was spectacular.
-Denam is a small town perched on top of the shallow azure bay.
+Denham is a small town perched on top of the shallow azure bay.

 The water was so clear that from a distance we could see the deeper channel through which the boats entered the bay.
-There was tons of sea grass on the shore.
+There were tons of seagrass on the shore.
 After all, this place has the largest fields of seagrass in the world!